Call for Submissions: The 2021 Heizer Doctoral Dissertation Award in New Enterprise Development

 - Overall scholarly quality.

-The 2020 Heizer Award is open to authors who, in calendar year 2019, completed all requirements for their doctoral degree, as supported by documentation from the awarding institution.
+The 2021 Heizer Award is open to authors who, in the calendar year 2020, completed all requirements for their doctoral degree, as supported by documentation from the awarding institution.
 This includes any coursework, public defense, revisions, etc. that are required for earning the degree.
-(Formal ceremonies such as graduation and promotion that are customary, but not required, can take place after 2019.)
-If some requirements have not been completed by 2019, candidates are encouraged to submit for the 2021 competition.
+(Formal ceremonies such as graduation and promotion that are customary, but not required, can take place after 2020.)
+If some requirements have not been completed by 2020, candidates are encouraged to submit for the 2022 competition.

 Submitters should provide electronic documentation of: